 As a general guide, the daily fee applies for board member attendance in person or by telephone at a scheduled board meeting.
 The daily fee includes meeting preparation time for the scheduled board meeting and up to four hours of travel time.
-Where board meetings are held in-between scheduled board meetings, they are usually conducted by teleconference or out-of-session and are of a shorter duration (less than four hours).
-As such, half the daily fee is payable.
+For meetings of a shorter duration (less than four hours), half the daily fee is payable.